TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project.md

 }
 ```

-Notice the use of PSR container contract.
+Notice the use of the PSR container contract.

-This Symfony container factory is used in entrypoint level like `bin/console`, `public/index.php` or abstract test case.
+We use this Symfony container factory at entry-point levels like `bin/console`, `public/index.php` or abstract test cases.

 <br>

-Then we create `LaravelContainerFactory` to handle services for Laravel context.
+Then, we create `LaravelContainerFactory` to handle services for the Laravel context.
 We create this container **in parallel** to Symfony container and **keep the Symfony untouched**:

 ```php
 use Psr\Container\ContainerInterface;